Skip to main content

 This help centre article has been written for the Koru Kids nanny service

-Koru Kids checks the right to work in the UK of all nannies before you meet them.
+Koru Kids checks the ID documents of all nannies before you meet them.
 However, as the employer, you need to check and keep a copy of their documents, too.

 Your nanny should know exactly what to show you, and we’ll ask them to bring their documents along to their first shift.
 You should take a photo of them to retain a dated copy for your records.